m50d/m50d.github.com/_posts/2014-05-03-a-sea-of-troubles.md

 *The Drowned Man* overdoes it though.
 The masks the audience wears, the entrance through a dark and twisting passageway, the group capriciously divided in two at the start are effective haunted-house tricks - but tricks they are, and they cheapen the production.
 And the fear they inspire isn't always so unreasonable; there were a couple of stubbed toes and scraped elbows on the way in.
 Less trivially, at one point I (quite a large guy) was following a small woman down a stairwell, noone else in sight, only to find that at the bottom she was trapped between me and a locked door; at that point a fear of the dark starts to seem a bit less silly.

 There were certainly moments that meant something to me - the fact that I'm writing this at all is proof of that.
-But the show's abject failure to cohere into any kind of whole means couldn't recommend it to any but the most devoted
+But the show's abject failure to cohere into any kind of whole means couldn't recommend it to any but the most devoted dance/physical theatre fans.